If you are interested in signing up for the Graduate Certificate in Hellenic Studies please complete this form.

 Eligibility is limited to graduate students admitted to a Princeton University department.
 Students cannot be admitted to Princeton University by application to the Graduate Certificate in Hellenic Studies.

 PhD students in all departments are eligible for the Certificate.
 Students enrolled in the Classical and Hellenic Studies PhD track in Classics are not eligible for this Certificate.
 Admission to the certificate will ordinarily coincide with admission to a graduate degree program of a student to the University, but students may enter at any time prior to the end of regular enrollment if they find their interests veering towards Hellenic Studies.
 Students are advised to enter the Certificate program in time to fulfill the requirements, notably while they are still in an enrollment status that allows them to complete course requirements.
-Potential Certificate Students should contact the Hellenic Studies Director of the Graduate Certificate to indicate their intention to pursue the certificate.
-The Director will offer advising to all candidates for the certificate toward meeting its requirements.
+Potential Certificate Students should complete the online sign up form to indicate their intention to pursue the certificate.
+The Director of the Graduate Certificate will offer advising to all candidates for the certificate toward meeting its requirements.

 (1) Seminar Requirement